ednuel/UFOs/README.md

 # UFOs

 # Overview of the project
 ### Using JavaScript and HTML, you’ll modify the code in your index.html file to create more table filters.
-In addition to the date filter you created in this module, you’ll add filters for the city, state, country, and shape
+In addition to the date filter you created in this module, you’ll add filters for the city, state, country, and shape!

 # Results
 ![](Static/images/part1.png)